The Champ (1931 film)

 The Champ is a 1931 American pre-Code film starring Wallace Beery and Jackie Cooper and directed by King Vidor from a screenplay by Frances Marion, Leonard Praskins and Wanda Tuchock.
 The picture tells the story of a washed-up alcoholic boxer (Beery) attempting to put his life back together for the sake of his young son (Cooper).
 Beery won the Academy Award for Best Actor for his performance (sharing the prize with Fredric March for Dr. Jekyll and Mr. Hyde), Frances Marion won the Academy Award for Best Story, and the film was nominated for the Academy Award for Best Picture and Best Director.
 In February 2020, the film was shown at the 70th Berlin International Film Festival, as part of a retrospective dedicated to King Vidor's career.

 Plot

-Andy "Champ" Purcell (Wallace Beery) is the former world heavyweight champion, now down on his luck and living in squalid conditions with his eight-year-old son "Dink" in Tijuana, Mexico.
+Andy "Champ" Purcell is the former world heavyweight champion, now down on his luck and living in squalid conditions with his eight-year-old son "Dink" in Tijuana, Mexico.
 Champ attempts to convince promoters to set up a fight for him, but his efforts are stymied by his alcoholism.
 Dink is repeatedly disappointed by his father's irresponsible actions and frequent broken promises, but his devotion to his father never wavers.

 Champ is also a compulsive gambler—another vice he repeatedly promises to give up.
 After a winning streak, he fulfills a previous promise to buy Dink a horse, which they name "Little Champ" and plan to race.
 At the track, Dink encounters a woman who, unbeknownst to either of them, is his mother, Linda, now remarried to a wealthy man named Tony.

 Linda and Tony observe Dink and Champ together and realize that Dink is her son.
 Champ allows Linda to see Dink, who accepts that she is his mother.
 But he feels no emotion toward her, as she has never been part of his life.
 Linda resolves to remove Dink from the miserable atmosphere in which he's growing up and have him live with her family.

 Tony catches Champ during an all-night gambling binge and asks him to turn Dink over so that he and Linda can enroll the boy in school.
 Champ refuses.
 By the end of the night, he has lost Little Champ, devastating Dink.
 Champ then asks Linda for money to buy the horse back, and she agrees.
 However, instead of using it as promised, he gambles the money away and ends up in jail, breaking Dink’s heart once again.